sstone72389/ruby-enumerable-io/README.md

 1. Watch as I run `bin/people_array.rb`
 1. Note how I inspect the files associated with the script, specifically looking for how the `CSV` class is used.

-## CSV files

-A file containing Comma Separated Values (CSV) is a simple and well supported format for data interchange, especially for tabular data.

 ### Code along - CSV